 Well and Bucket - Bethnal Green

 An East End pub given a Shoreditch-style makeover, the menu here is all about the oyster.
-You can start with three Lindisfarne or Wild Colchester rocks for just £7.50.
+You can start with three Morecambe Bay or Durgarvan oysters for just £7.50 - for 80p more they can be topped with oyster leaf and soused cucumber and crisp seaweed.
 Or drink your oyster as a Bloody Mary oyster shot (£5).
 Downstairs, on the way to the loo, look out for the entrance to the hidden 5CC Cocktail Club.

 Wiltons - St James

-Wright Brothers - Soho, Borough, Spitalfields and Kensington
+Wright Brothers - Soho, Borough, Spitalfields, Battersea Kensington

 It's no surprise that the secret to a great spot to eat oysters is an impeccable source and the Wright Brothers' oysters are right up there.
 We love their Spitalfields spot.
 It's pretty much all counter dining with an interesting selection of oysters.
 Even handier, you can get a platter of oysters from there through Deliveroo (if you live within catchment) - 12 shucked oysters are £36.